leozheng829/SmartCityTransitAnalytics/technical documents/map_implementation.md

 ### Train Icons

-Train icons are dynamically created based on line color:
+Train icons are dynamically created based on line color using the `createTrainIcon` function in `static/js/dashboard.js`:

 ```javascript
 function createTrainIcon(line) {